Cerebra Integrated Technologies approves CIRP initiation

 *this image is generated using AI for illustrative purposes only.

-The company will submit the voting results to BSE Limited and National Stock Exchange of India Limited in accordance with Regulation 44(3) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
-The results will also be made available on the company's website and the CDSL platform.
+The record date for determining shareholder eligibility was May 29, 2026.
+The remote e-voting facility was open from June 2, 2026, to June 5, 2026.
+The company will submit the detailed voting results to BSE Limited and National Stock Exchange of India Limited in compliance with Regulation 44(3) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

 Historical Stock Returns for Cerebra Integrated Technologies